Vietnam jails prominent human rights lawyer, five other activists

 Commenting on the trial, foreign ministry spokeswoman Le Thi Thu Hang told reporters on Thursday that Vietnam’s efforts to promote human rights was “widely recognized” by the international community.

-“In Vietnam there is no such thing as a ‘prisoner of conscience’, and there’s no such thing as people being arrested for ‘freely expressing opinion’,” Hang said.
+“In Vietnam there is no such thing as a ‘prisoner of conscience’, and there’s no such thing as people being arrested for ‘freely expressing opinion,’” Hang said.

-In March 2013, Dai and others formed the “Brotherhood for Democracy” which conducted anti-government activities to “build multi-party democracy” in Vietnam, according to a copy of the official indictment against Dai seen by Reuters.
+In March 2013, Dai and others formed the “Brotherhood for Democracy,” which conducted anti-government activities to “build multi-party democracy” in Vietnam, according to a copy of the official indictment against Dai seen by Reuters.

-“The Vietnamese government should thank them for their efforts to improve the country instead of arresting and putting them on trial,” Human Rights Watch Asia director Brad Adams said.
+“The Vietnamese government should thank them for their efforts to improve the country instead of arresting and putting them on trial,” Human Rights Watch Asia Director Brad Adams said.

 Dai had been awaiting trial since his arrest in December 2015.
-He has previously served four out of five years of a prison term he received in 2007 for “anti-state propaganda”.
+He previously served four out of five years of a prison term he received in 2007 for “anti-state propaganda”.

 Hundreds of police were posted outside the court during Thursday’s trial and a planned march by families of the detained activists was stopped.